Clinical treatment outside hospital; Dentist

 Upheld in whole or in part

-A Dental Clinic in the area of Cardiff and Vale University Health Board
+A Dental Practice in the area of Cardiff and Vale University Health Board

 Ms A complained about the dentalcare and treatment provided by the Dental Practice for her son’s injured front tooth.
 Ms A said that the Dentist had given contradictory and incorrect advice about her son’s treatment plan and the need for specialist referral.
 Ms A was also concerned that Dentist who had provided her son’s care had written the response to her complaint.
 She said that the response was not objective and had failed to answer the complaint that she made.
 The Dental Practice also wanted to charge her for providing a copy of her son’s dental records.